 “There’s nothing that taught me more than caddying.
 I look at the path (it can put kids on) — that’s the key.
 You put a kid in caddying and it gives them the opportunity to be a successful student, gives them that work ethic, teaches them how to be self-sufficient and gives them the drive to get better.”

-The goal for the Brighton Dale Caddie Academy in 2017 is to continue developing about 8-10 caddies from last summer and begin the process for 10 new ones.
-Our goal for the Brown Deer Academy is to have about 20 new program participants, with both programs starting Mid-June and continuing into Mid-August.
+The goal for the Brown Deer and Meadowbrook Caddie Academies in 2018 is to continue developing about 10-12 caddies from last summer and begin the process for 5-7 new participants with both programs starting Mid-June and continuing into Mid-August.

 Participants will commit to caddying at least three days per week for the 8-week session, meaning the program could lead to 400 loops or more for the Academy caddies.
 Kids are selected in part based upon character, grades, financial need, and their summer-long commitment to the program.